 Writing a career change CV

-Employers won't view this as a negative move as long as you provide solid reasons for your shift in focus.
+Your CV and cover letter are your first opportunity to tell your story.
+Employers won't view this as a negative move, as long as you provide solid reasons for the change.Ìý

 How to hand in your notice